Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Good morning.

-I really think they ought to scrap both A and B, and maybe it's time we shut the government down.
+I really think they ought to scrap both A and B.

 And when we have it shut down, all these congressmen and representatives, they don't get back pay.

-Republican in Watsontown, Pennsylvania.
+Kenneth's thoughts there, Republican in Watson Town, Pennsylvania.

 As we said, two Democrats voted for this Plan B that was on the floor last night.

-Very tough re -election battle.
+Very tough reelection battle.

-She won the first time around two years ago in the previous election by a narrow margin.
+She won the first time around two years ago in the previous election by a narrow margin, this time again, and she voted yes with the Republicans.

 And before this vote took place, when Democrats gathered behind closed doors yesterday morning, she talked to reporters about scrapping Plan A, Republicans scrapping Plan A.